dkzwm/ItemDecorations/README.md

 <p/>

 ## Features
- 1.supports cross-column when the RecyclerView used GridLayoutManager 2.supports horizontal orientation and vertical orientation 3.supports reversed layout
+ 1.supports cross-column when the RecyclerView used GridLayoutManager＜/br＞ 2.supports horizontal orientation and vertical orientation＜/br＞
+ 3.supports reversed layout＜/br＞
- 4.supports draw the divider inside each of item
+ 4.supports draw the divider inside each of item＜/br＞

 ## How to use
  please see the sample application